kheldysh/discursor/README.md

 ## Next steps
 * Build/infra:
- * Create a working production build
+ * Build and run it in production mode
  * Make Travis deploy it to Heroku
  * Get rid of create-react-app magic